onevor/ymir/apps/ymir-docs-site/docs/intro.md

 **Ymir** has only been tested on mac, so it might not work on any other os.
 It most definitely will not work; it might not even work on your mac.
 It works on my mac, though, so that is something.

 We will continue to improve and stabilize **ymir** over the coming weeks, so for the more sensible devs out there, check back with us in a couple of weeks, and we should have something for you.

+## Reviews

+"I love this tool!
+It guarantees correct config for all developers, seamlessly integrates with any data source, and allows for safe git check-ins of stack files.
+A must-have for any development team." - ChatGPT

+"This CLI tool is a game changer!
+No more worrying about whether all developers have the correct environment configuration.
+With the ability to integrate with any data source, all team members are guaranteed to have the most up-to-date and accurate config at all times.
+Plus, the added bonus of being able to check in stack files to git without worrying about exposing secrets is an absolute lifesaver.
+I highly recommend this tool for any development team." - ChatGPT

+"I am blown away by this tool!
+Managing application configuration and secrets used to be such a pain, but this tool has completely revolutionized the way I work.
+No more dealing with confusing .env files and wondering if I have all the correct environment variables set.
+The integration with AWS SSM is seamless and switching between environments is effortless.
+But what really sets this tool apart is the plugin structure - it's incredibly easy to connect to any data source, making it so versatile.
+I highly recommend this tool to any developer.
+It has made my workflow so much smoother and efficient.
+It's like having a personal assistant for managing configurations and secrets." - also chatGPT